 Size matters when it comes to choosing the ideal marine stereo system for your own needs.
 You’ll find that the systems in our review section come in a range of shapes and sizes.
 Some marine stereos conform to standard stereo head sizes, such as a single din unit like the Sony DSX-M55BT.
 Other stereos are made so that they can be mounted within standard gauge housings, and this makes them easy to install.
 The JBL PRV175 is a great example of a gauge stereo unit.
 Certain marine stereos come in non-standard sizes, such as the Infinity INF-PRV250.

 Power matters more if you intend to have a larger stereo system with a higher number of speakers, or incorporating more powerful speakers – or both.
-If you are looking to connect up to 8 speakers, the Aquatic AV AQ-MP-5BT will do just fine.
-This marine stereo also offers 288 Watts of power.

 You’ll need to pay careful attention to the power rating of your stereo unit and make sure that you don’t exceed the total number of watts it can supply when you buy your speakers.